New Light Species and the CMB

 \subsection{Spin-$\frac{3}{2}$: Gravitino}

 Any model of supergravity contains the gravitino, which is the unique elementary spin-$\frac{3}{2}$ particle.
 If supersymmetry were unbroken, the gravitino would be precisely massless.
 In a method similar to that of gauge symmetries, the spontaneous breaking of supersymmetry gives rise to a massless fermion, the Goldstino, which then becomes the longitudinal mode of the gravitino.
 As a result, the gravitino acquires a mass $m_{3/2} \sim \frac{F}{M_{pl}}$, where $F$ is generally the largest supersymmetry breaking scale squared in the theory.
-Similar to the axino, the gravitino can then remain a light degree of freedom for sufficiently low supersymmetry-breaking scales.
+The gravitino can potentially remain a light degree of freedom for sufficiently low supersymmetry-breaking scales.

 Na\"{i}vely, the gravitino would interact solely with gravitational strength and would therefore decouple at very high temperatures.
 However, at energy scales far above the gravitino mass, the Goldstino equivalence theorem ensures that the longitudinal components of the gravitino interact with Goldstino strength, potentially maintaining equilibrium with the SM down to lower temperatures.
 As is well known \cite{Wess:1992cp}, the Goldstino couplings to the SM are of the form